michbur/IBID-R-introduction/readme.md

 Exercises from this workshop employ data from life sciences, with a special focus on bioinformatics.
 Despite that fact, skills mastered during this event can be easily transferred to other applications.

-The workshop is part of the [International Biotech Innovation Days](https://ibid-2018.b2match.io/), wich will take place from the 23 - 25 May 2018 in [Senftenberg, Germany](https://en.wikipedia.org/wiki/Senftenberg).

 ## Target audience: